Aldershot Crematorium: Location and facilities

-Located near Aldershot Park and between Aldershot Cricket Club and the Lido, in addition to the crematorium the facility also has 16 acres of grounds in the Gardens of Remembrance which was formerly Kiln Copse, a woodland at the edge of Aldershot Park.
-Here ashes can be interred.
-The hall holds about 80 people in addition to an organ.
-The complex was renovated in 1996–1997 and includes a memorial room containing Books of Remembrance.
+The crematorium is located near Aldershot Park and between Aldershot Cricket Club and Aldershot Lido.
+The facility has 16 acres of memorial grounds which were formerly called Kiln Copse, a woodland at the edge of Aldershot Park.
+Ashes can be interred in the memorial grounds.

+The modern crematorium chapel can seat 100 people and has a picture window looking out over the memorial grounds.
+The building also includes a hall of remembrance containing the Books of Remembrance.